nelinazemi/Survival-Analysis-of-TP53-on-Breast-Cancer-with-TCGA/README.md

+## Survival Analysis with TCGA in order to see if high levels of TP53 can help in prediction of breast cancer.
 ````markdown

 The intuition behind Survival Analysis is how long individuals are likely to survive before a specific event occurs.
 The following questions are often the main focus of survival analysis experiments: